-is was a senior designer at London-based consultancy P&W. Every day he would receive three or four CVs (resumes) from designers looking for a job, and he’s kindly offered some tips for getting your CV to the top of the pile.
+When Lee Newham worked as a senior designer at London-based consultancy P&W, he would receive three or four CVs each day.
+He’s kindly offered some tips to get your CV to the top of the pile.

 CV tips for graphic designers

 99% of CVs are poorly designed.
 It’s a struggle.

 If your CV is good, and relevant to me, you have a higher chance of getting a response.

 The creative director often isn’t the person to contact.
 Many times senior designers are the first port of call for interviews.
 There is no harm in sending a CV to more than one person at an agency.

 Be creative, but don’t be pushy.
 Agencies find it very difficult to enlist good staff.
 That’s why most use expensive recruitment agencies.

 Here’s my advice to graphic designers trying to get their CV to the top of the pile: